sameer480/Ai-open-ended/README.md

 # Ai-open-ended
  Implement the Uniform Cost search algorithm.
-Execute the algorithm to find the route from Tumkur to Shivamogga for the graph given below.
+Execute the algorithm to find the route from Tumkur to Shivamogga for the graph given below